 Wayne Law students serving public interest through summer fellowships

-DETROIT – Fifteen Wayne State University Law School students are gaining experience and serving a variety of agencies and legal clinics this summer, thanks to the support of the 2014 Public Interest Law Fellowships.
+DETROIT – Seven Wayne State University Law School students are gaining experience and serving a variety of agencies this summer, thanks to the support of the 2015 Public Interest Law Fellowships.

-- Maureen O’Sullivan of Ann Arbor, rising second-year student – U.S. Environmental Protection Agency – New York
+- Sabra Bushey of Dearborn, rising second-year student – Environmental Protection Agency, Washington, D.C.

-- Ashley Zacharski of New Baltimore, rising second-year student – Wayne County Solution Oriented Domestic Violence Prevention Court
+- Alexandra Kavieff of Detroit, rising third-year student – Wayne County Solution Oriented Domestic Violence Prevention Court

 Wayne Law created the fellowships in 2009 to give students experiential education and help ease their financial stresses before graduation and to help the organizations for which they’ll be working.
 Fellowship recipients are selected each year by a committee of Wayne Law faculty members, staff and alumni.